harrylerman/drone_docs/README.md

     Maintenance log

-    Operations Manual (work in progress)
+    Operations Manual

+    Pos-Alt-Verification (for operations in controlled airspace)

 All documents are based on the CARs Part IX; Standard 922 - RPAS Safety Assurance; Advisory Circular AC-922-01; and the submission site for a drone Safety Assurance.